Beyond the Carnot limit: work extraction via an entropy battery: Maximizing entropy capacity

 \section{Maximizing entropy capacity}

-The analysis presented in this paper focuses on a single operating cycle, after which the environment is left cooler than its initial state, $\tau_f < \tau_\text{env}$.
-Repeated operation of the battery, assuming the environment is reset to its original temperature after each cycle, would allow continuous extraction of energetic work until the battery reaches the same dimensionless temperature as the now effectively isothermal environment, $\tau_f = \tau_\text{env}$.
-These extra cycles increase the amount of work extractable, where the number of cycles depends on the entropy capacity of the ensemble.
+The analysis presented in this article focuses on a single operating cycle, after which the environment ensemble is left cooler than its initial state, $\tau_f < \tau_H$.
+Repeated operation of the battery, assuming the environment is reset to its original temperature after each cycle, would allow continuous extraction of energetic work until the battery reaches the same unitless temperature as the now effectively isothermal environment.
+These extra cycles increase the amount of work extractable from the hot thermal energy bath.
 Therefore, it is of interest to understand how one could maximize the battery's entropy capacity.
-According to eqs.\eqref{eq:Distinguishable entropy capacity} and \eqref{eq:Bosonic entropy capacity}, one could increase the number of particles $N$ or states $d$, as either of these increases the number of microstates $\Omega$ and thus the entropy capacity.
+According to eqs.\eqref{eq:Distinguishable entropy capacity} and \eqref{eq:Bosonic entropy capacity}, one could increase the number of particles $N$ or states $d$, as either of these increases the number of microstates $\Omega$ and therefore the entropy capacity.
 Another way would be to increase the number of independent conserved quantities.
 The dependence of the entropy capacity on these variables can be understood directly by application of the maximum entropy principle \cite{jaynes1957information}.